iamcarrico/iamcarrico/_posts/2015-06-02-is-that-the-right-tool.md

 date:   2015-06-02 12:00:00
 categories:
   - tools
 description: "The internet is littered with blog posts arguing for one technology over another.
-There are many posts about needing to use the next shiny tool, some arguing for more stable technologies, some even positing we should stop writing \"Stop Using\" posts.
+There are many posts about needing to use the next shiny tool, some arguing for more stable technologies, some even positing we should stop writing &quot;Stop Using&quot; posts.
 Generally, these posts all articulate the benefits of one technology— but rarely do they answer the question that is needed: Is this the right tool for the job?"
 ---

 This weekend, I needed to fix a wobbly chair.
 There was a bolt that was a little loose and needed to be tightened.
 I asked Evan to grab me a wrench.
 He went off and handed me a screwdriver.